-- (a) Should impairments constitute an emergency impairment as defined in this standard, then the inspector shall complete and attach an Impairment Tag to the main control valve of each system and the fire department connection to indicate that corrective action is necessary. - (b) Impairment Tags must be RED in color having a minimum dimension of 133 mm (5 1/4 inches) in height and 67 mm (2 5/8 inches) in width. - (c) Impairment Tags shall bear the following information in an easily read format: - 1.
-'DO NOT REMOVE BY ORDER OF THE STATE FIRE MARSHAL.'
-This particular information shall be in a minimum of 10pt type and in all capital letters. - 2.
-The licensed Fire Sprinkler Contractor's name and physical address; - 3.
-The license number of the Fire Sprinkler Contractor; - 4.
-The license number of the fire sprinkler inspector; - 5.
-The licensed fire sprinkler inspector's signature; - 6.
-The day, month and year (to be punched); - 7.
-The emergency impairment(s); - 8.
-The facility name and address. - (d) Impairment Tags may be printed and established for any period of time.
+(a) Should impairments constitute an emergency impairment as defined in this standard, then the inspector shall complete and attach an Impairment Tag to the main control valve of each system and the fire department connection to indicate that corrective action is necessary.

+(b) Impairment Tags must be RED in color.

+(c) Impairment Tags may be printed and established for any period of time.
 After each printing, a minimum of three sample tags must be forwarded to the State Fire Marshal's office.

-- (e) The signature of the licensee on an Impairment Tag certifies the impairments listed on the label cause the system to be out of compliance with NFPA standards. - (f) An Impairment Tag shall only be removed by an authorized representative of a licensed fire sprinkler contractor upon re-inspection of the fire sprinkler system. - (g) A letter of emergency impairment conditions shall be sent to the building owner or authorized representative and to the occupant within 24 hours of the time of the inspection.
-The building owner and/or occupant shall notify the authority having jurisdiction within 24 hours of the time of the impairment notification."
+(d) The signature of the licensee on an Impairment Tag certifies the impairments listed on the label cause the system to be out of compliance with NFPA standards.

+(e) An Impairment Tag shall only be removed by an authorized representative of a licensed fire sprinkler contractor upon re-inspection of the fire sprinkler system. (f) A letter of emergency impairment conditions shall be sent to the building owner or authorized representative and to the occupant within 24 hours of the time of the inspection.
+The building owner or occupant shall notify the authority having jurisdiction within 24 hours of the time of the impairment notification.

-- 1. Add a new 6.1.1.1.1 to read as follows: - 6.1.1.1.1 "In new and existing buildings, the requirements for hose for occupant use are eliminated, subject to the approval of the local Fire Chief or local Fire Code Official having fire suppression jurisdiction."
+6.1.1.1.1 In new and existing buildings, the requirements for hoses for occupant use are eliminated, subject to the approval of the local Fire Chief or local Fire Code Official having fire suppression jurisdiction.

-(24) NFPA 30, Flammable and Combustible Liquids Code
+(24) NFPA 30, Flammable and Combustible Liquids Code.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(25) NFPA 30A, Code for Motor Fuel Dispensing Facilities and Repair Garages
+(25) NFPA 30A, Code for Motor Fuel Dispensing Facilities and Repair Garages.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(26) NFPA 30B, Code for the Manufacture and Storage of Aerosol Products
+(26) NFPA 30B, Code for the Manufacture and Storage of Aerosol Products.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(27) NFPA 31, Standard for the Installation of Oil-Burning Equipment
+(27) NFPA 31, Standard for the Installation of Oil-Burning Equipment.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(28) NFPA 32, Standard for Drycleaning Plants
+(28) NFPA 32, Standard for Drycleaning Plants.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(29) NFPA 33, Standard for Spray Application Using Flammable or Combustible Materials
+(29) NFPA 33, Standard for Spray Application Using Flammable or Combustible Materials.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(30) NFPA 34, Standard for Dipping, Coating and Printing Processes Using Flammable or Combustible Liquids
+(30) NFPA 34, Standard for Dipping, Coating and Printing Processes Using Flammable or Combustible Liquids.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(31) NFPA 35, Standard for the Manufacture of Organic Coatings
+(31) NFPA 35, Standard for the Manufacture of Organic Coatings.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(32) NFPA 36, Standard for Solvent Extraction Plants
+(32) NFPA 36, Standard for Solvent Extraction Plants.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(33) NFPA 37, Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines
+(33) NFPA 37, Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines.

-(a) Refer to Chapter 120-3-11, Rules and Regulations of the Safety Fire Commissioner, for adopted edition and any modifications.
+(a) Refer to Subject 120-3-11 for adopted edition and any modifications.

-(34) NFPA 40, 2019 Edition, Standard for the Storage and Handling of Cellulose Nitrate Film
+(34) NFPA 40, 2025 Edition, Standard for the Storage and Handling of Cellulose Nitrate Film.

-(35) NFPA 45, 2019 Edition, Standard on Fire Protection for Laboratories Using Chemicals
+(35) NFPA 45, 2024 Edition, Standard on Fire Protection for Laboratories Using Chemicals.